borela/naomi/README.md

 This project follows the [all-contributors][all-contributors] specification.
 Contributions of any kind welcome!

-I’ll try my best to mantain this list updated; If you are not included but created bug reports, sent ideas or patches that got incorporated on the project, please send a pull request to the `.all-contributorsrc` file.
+If you are not included but created bug reports, sent ideas or patches please send a pull request to the `.all-contributorsrc` file.

 [all-contributors]: //github.com/kentcdodds/all-contributors
 [candyman]: schemes/candyman